larispoli/immunoassay-lot-correction/README.md

 This follows the bridging sample normalization approach described by Henson et al. (2022).
 Tier 2 does not depend on curve shape assumptions.
 It directly measures how much a plate's reported concentration for a known sample differs from the reference lot's value.

-When both Tier 1 and Tier 2 are available, agreement between them provides the strongest evidence that the correction is appropriate.
+When both Tier 1 and Tier 2 are available, an agreement between them provides the strongest evidence that the correction is appropriate.
 Divergence suggests the lot effect involves more than a simple curve shift and warrants further investigation.

   **Tier 2 Implications**